-I co-founded the Colorado River Conservancy alongside longtime East Austin environmental advocates in order to develop a community-led conservation vision for the stretch of river from the East Longhorn Dam to the Travis County Line, an area that has been historically ignored and is rapidly being developed by newer aggregate mines, tech companies like Tesla and housing development.
+I co-founded the Colorado River Conservancy alongside longtime Indigenous East Austin environmental advocates in order to develop a community-led conservation vision for the stretch of river from the East Longhorn Dam to the Travis County Line, an area that has been historically ignored and is rapidly being developed by newer aggregate mines, tech companies like Tesla and luxury housing development.
 Our goal is to protect, preserve, and restore this beautiful stretch of river.

 International Climate Campaigns